galister/WlxOverlay/README.md

+# Superceded by WlxOverlay-S

+For the newer version that supports both SteamVR and Monado, see [WlxOverlay S](https://github.com/galister/wlx-overlay-s).

 # WlxOverlay
 A lightweight OpenVR overlay for Wayland and X11 desktops, inspired by XSOverlay.

 Primarily made this because I couldn't find a proper desktop overlay for Linux.

-Formerly known as X11Overlay
+Formerly known as X11Overlay.

-For the newer version that supports both SteamVR and Monado, see [WlxOverlay S](https://github.com/galister/wlx-overlay-s).

 Features:
 - Access your screens from within OpenVR / SteamVR